-Finding out when you are well into your pregnancy that your baby has not survived or that there are problems with the unborn child or pregnancy can be devastating.
-This commonly leads women and men to experience a range of reactions.
+Finding out when you are well into your pregnancy that your baby has not survived or that there are problems with the unborn child or pregnancy can be devastating and commonly leads women and men to experience a range of reactions.

-Initially, many people describe feeling in a state of shock, as they learn that their baby they assumed to be healthy is now at risk or has died.
+Initially, many people describe feeling in a state of shock, as they learn that their baby, whom they assumed to be healthy, is now at risk or has died.
 The news that this has occurred leaves many in a state of disbelief or denial – as they cannot quite believe that this is happening, or has happened to them.
 For others, there is an immediate feeling of immense pain.

 It took a while for it to sink in.
 I was shocked and filled with so much emotional pain that it was almost unbearable.

 Many people also describe feeling angry that this has happened to them.
 These feelings of anger may be strong from the early days or linger over time as you are reminded of your loss.

 I felt really, really angry.
 Angry with people who were pregnant, angry with people whose babies hadn’t been stillborn, angry with people who tried to empathise by talking to me about their miscarriages, angry even with those who were just trying to help.

 Coming to terms with the news can also lead parents to feel immense and overwhelming feelings of sadness – and it’s important to allow yourselves the opportunity to grieve, cry and mourn the loss of your child.
 The loss of a baby can also leave you feeling very alone and isolated as an individual and a couple – so it’s important to keep talking to each other, and derive all the support you can from one another and from loved ones.

 Many bereaved couples also say that the stigma of stillbirth can compound feelings of isolation, making it difficult to talk to others who simply don’t understand what they’re going through.